AutoSharesAPI/AutoSharesAPI/user-guide/introduction.md

 {% endcontent-ref %}

 {% hint style="info" %}
-Information provided in this user guide regarding the software or functionality of the Trading Platform, including descriptions and illustrations (i.e. screenshots), are subject to change by ETNA.
+Information provided in this user guide regarding the software or functionality of the Trading Platform, including descriptions and illustrations (i.e. screenshots), are subject to change.
 {% endhint %}

 ###